-Establishing a Brand Identity Through Successful Design
+Establishing an Identity Through Successful Brand Design

-When creating a digital marketing strategy, closely considering design helps set you apart from your competition, and helps your brand stay memorable to customers.
-How you design your website, advertisements, and products all communicate a set of values about your company.
+When creating a digital marketing strategy, closely considering design helps set you apart from your competition and helps your brand stay memorable to customers.
+How you design your brand – your website, advertisements, and products all communicate a set of values about your company.
 So, how can you ensure that the design you choose positively impacts your brand identity?

-Let’s start by defining what a brand is, and isn’t:
+Let’s start by defining what a brand is and isn’t:

 - A brand is made up of a brand identity system.
 Logos, colors, images, typography, and layout are all part of your brand identity system—they are visual cues that work together to convey your company’s personality.

 Many companies have shifted their design to be all about the image.
-We’re talking large, eye-catching images front and center on a webpage, rather than the lengthy content of yesteryear.
+We’re talking large, eye-catching photos front and center on a webpage rather than the lengthy content of yesteryear.
 In many cases, this gets fantastic results.

-Colors are also extremely important, as emotions are already built into them.
+Colors are also essential, as emotions are already built into them.
 For example, think about the clean white background and cool blue or green logo design of a healthcare provider.
-Now contrast that with the red-heavy design of a fast food restaurant.
+Now contrast that with the red-heavy design of a fast-food restaurant.
 Each one evokes a very different emotional reaction.
 The color scheme you choose tells customers a lot about you without you having to say it directly through messaging.

-Layout is a part of the design aesthetic too.
+The layout is a part of the design aesthetic too.
 Although it is generally the realm of programmers rather than designers, it’s still an artistic choice that should be made with your brand’s objectives in mind.
-Beyond visuals, how your site is organized says a lot about your company.
+Beyond visuals, your site’s organization says a lot about your company.

-When it comes to brand identity, leveraging good design across all platforms, networks and collateral is important.
-Even social media.
+For brand identity, leveraging good design across all platforms, networks, and collateral is crucial—even social media.
 On your company’s Facebook and Twitter profiles, using the logo, images, and color scheme your company is known for will make users feel like they are still with your brand, even though they’ve left your website.